barisen/euro-trade-effects/README.md

 All rights to this work are reserved.

-Contents
+## AGENDA

-1 Introduction
+1. Introduction
-2 Literature Survey
+2. Literature Survey
-3 Data
+3. Data
    3.1 Descriptive Statistics
-4 Methodology and Identification Strategy
+4. Methodology and Identification Strategy
-5 Empirical Results
+5. Empirical Results
-5.1 The "Rose Effect" Revisited: A Replication for 1994-2003 5.2 Divergence and Heterogeneity from 1980–2021
+   5.1 The "Rose Effect" Revisited: A Replication for 1994–2003
+   5.2 Divergence and Heterogeneity from 1980–2021
-6 Robustness Checks
+6. Robustness Checks
    6.1 Placebo Test for Pre-Existing Trends
    6.2 Event Study and the Parallel Trends Assumption
-7 Discussion
+7. Discussion
-8 Limitations
+8. Limitations
-9 APPENDIX
-10 References
+9. Appendix